 Elephant cave is located in the Ubud area.
 For visitors coming from the center of Ubud.
-It will take a 15-20 minutes driving.
+It will take 15-20 minutes to drive.
 The distance from the Monkey Forest Ubud is 6 km.
-Renting a scooter or stopping a taxi is the most convenient way to go here.
+Renting a scooter or booking a ride-hail app is the most convenient way to go here.
 Since public transportation is not really reliable.

 Address & Location

-Elephant cave located in the main street of Jalan Raya Goa Gajah, Bedulu Village, Blahbatuh, Kabupaten Gianyar.
+Elephant cave is located on the main street of Jalan Raya Goa Gajah, Bedulu Village, Blahbatuh, Gianyar.
 Bali 80581.